microsoft/CNTK/bindings/python/doc/sequence.rst

 where the current state is dependent on the previous state.
 While RNNs are indeed powerful, the "vanilla" RNN is extremely hard to learn via gradient based methods.
-Because the gradient needs to flow back through the network to learn, the contribution from an early element (for example a word at the start of a sentence) on a much later elements (like the last word) can essentially vanish.
+Because the gradient needs to flow back through the network to learn, the contribution from an early element (for example a word at the start of a sentence) on much later elements (like the classification of last word) can essentially vanish.

 Dealing with the above problem is an active area of research.
 An architecture that seems to be successful in practice is the Long Short Term Memory (LSTM) network.